wyattmunson/notepad/content/docs/bash/bash-reference.md

 ### Numeric Method

+{{< callout context="note" title="Numeric Method" icon="outline/rocket" >}}
-> The numeric method uses numbers to identify permissions and their position to identify the linux user, e.g., `744`.
+The numeric method uses numbers to identify permissions and their position to identify the linux user, e.g., `chmod 744 FILE_NAME`.
+{{< /callout >}}

+In the numeric method, each persona is assigned a single digit that represents their permissions: read, write, execute, or some combination thereof.

 - `r` - read - 4
 - `w` - write - 2